temporalio/documentation/docs/learning-paths/background-checks/temporal-application-design-and-implementation.md

 ## How do we handle a Cancellation Request of a business process?

-Within a Workflow Definition, we have logic to explicitly handle a Cancellation Request, so that we may "clean up" anything we need to prior to cancelling.
+Within a Workflow Definition, we have logic to explicitly handle a Cancellation Request, so we can "clean up" anything we need to prior to cancelling.